Pianist

 Josefina Urraca is a Spanish pianist and co-director of CreArtBox and the Festival ADAR.
-Her performances have been praised by Mundo Clásico for their blend of “introspection and musical abandon.”
-Known for refined sound, poetic imagination, and a strong narrative sense, she approaches the piano as a space for exploration where precision and spontaneity exist in dialogue.
+Her playing has been praised by Mundo Clásico for its blend of “introspection and musical abandon” — a balance between precision and emotional risk that defines her work both on stage and behind it.

-She has appeared in prestigious venues including the Salle Cortot in Paris, Collège d’Espagne at the Cité Internationale Universitaire de Paris, Auditorio Sony in Madrid, Carnegie Hall in New York, and Monten Hall in Tokyo.
-Her artistic presence has also reached wider audiences through Spanish television and radio appearances.
+She has performed at the Salle Cortot in Paris, the Collège d’Espagne at the Cité Internationale Universitaire de Paris, the Sony Auditorium in Madrid, Carnegie Hall in New York, and Monten Hall in Tokyo.
+Her work has also reached wider audiences through appearances on Spanish television and radio.

-Her studies include training in Madrid, Paris, London, and New York at institutions such as the Salamanca Conservatory, University of Alcalá de Henares, École Normale de Musique “Alfred Cortot,” Reina Sofía School of Music, and Manhattan School of Music.
-She has worked with Dmitri Bashkirov, Maria João Pires, Ferenc Rados, Josep Colom, Claudio Martínez-Mehner, Kennedy Moretti, Frank Wibaut, and others.
+Her training took shape across different cities: the Salamanca Conservatory, the University of Alcalá de Henares in Madrid, the École Normale de Musique “Alfred Cortot” in Paris, the Reina Sofía School of Music in Madrid, and the Manhattan School of Music in New York.
+She has studied with Dmitri Bashkirov, Maria João Pires, Ferenc Rados, Patrín García-Barredo, Josep Colom, Claudio Martínez-Mehner, Kennedy Moretti, Eldar Nebolsin, Marc Silverman, Márta Gulyás and Frank Wibaut.

-Born into a family of professional musicians in Palencia, she divides her life between New York and Leiguarda, Asturias, where she lives with her husband Guillermo and their son Eliot.
+Born into a family of professional musicians in Palencia, she divides her life between New York and Leiguarda, a small village in Asturias, where she lives with her husband Guillermo and their son Eliot.

 FAQ